The Infinity Concerto: Synopsis

 Humans occasionally find their way to Sidhedark, and those who survive all live in Euterpe, a town in the Pact Lands, which is the only place humans are permitted in Sidhedark, following an ancient war between Sidhe and the Isomage.
 There Michael is befriended by a former teacher, Savarin, and learns that the humans are barely tolerated by the Sidhe, who detached a small army of riders led by Alyons the Wickmaster to act as wardens of the treaty.

 He returns to the Isomage's house to talk to Lamia, asking her how he can get home, and she said that he will need training in order to make his way back to Earth.
 She orders him to go see the Crane Women, who are a trio of "Breeds" (part human, part Sidhe), who live on the outskirts of another town populated by other Breeds called Halftown.
 They train him with exercises that seem pointless and incomprehensible, and also provide fragments of lore hinting at a primordial magical war between the humans and the Sidhe that is at the origin of the current distrust among the races and of the general status of both Earth and Sidhedark realms.
 During his training Michael returns periodically to Euterpe, telling Savarin about things that he has seen and learned.
 He also learn that humans are persecuted by Alyons and his riders, who just abide to the letter of the treaty, and exploit every loophole to make the lives of the humans as miserable as possible.
-The people of Euterpe is not allowed to produce music of any kind, for fear they may create some Songs of Power, and get only very limited supplies of wood and clothing.
-During winter time, Alyons and his minions would come very rarely to Euterpe, to avoid addressing any issue caused by the cold weather to the humans.
+The people of Euterpe are not allowed to produce music of any kind, for fear they may create some Songs of Power, and they get only very limited supplies of wood and clothing.
+During winter time, Alyons and his minions rarely come to Euterpe, to avoid addressing any issues caused by the cold weather to the humans.

 One night a number of creatures called Riverines and Umbrals raid Halftown and kidnap three of the Breeds who lived there, taking them to serve Adonna, a sort of god of the Sidhe, by bleeding them of magic.
 They attack and try to take also Michael, but he barely survives because is discarded as being a mere inferior human, unfit for the service to Adonna; the young man makes his way back to the Crane Women.

-To provide Michael with a basic way of defense against such attacks the Crane Women intentionally place the young men on a trafficked path used by Meteorals, where he is easily spotted by them.
+To provide Michael with a basic way of defense against such attacks the Crane Women intentionally place the young man on a trafficked path used by Meteorals, where he is easily spotted by them.
 To escape their persecutions Michael is forced to use his training to throw a "shadow" of himself as an illusion that deceived the Meteorals long enough for him to escape.